Symmetry-protected gates of Majorana qubits in a high-$T_c$ superconductor platform: Symmetry-protected quantum gates of Majorana qubits

-Then $\gamma_k(\tau_0)$ is exactly equal to the contribution from the curved part of the path, and so \beq \gamma_k(\tau_0)= i \int_0^{\tau_0}d\tau\ \lan\psi_k(B,\tau)|\pd_{\tau}|\psi_k(B,\tau)\ran\ . \eeq If we evaluate this using our variational approximation in the large $B$ regime (following the ideas from earlier in this section), then we find the total Berry phase as \beq \gamma_k(\tau_0)= -k\tau_0 ,~~~k=\pm \frac{1}{2}. \eeq We note that this argument can also be applied to the symmetry protection for the exchange process.
+Then $\gamma_k(\theta_0)$ is exactly equal to the contribution from the curved part of the path, and so \beq \gamma_k(\theta_0)= i \int_0^{\theta_0}d\tau\ \lan\psi_k(B,\tau)|\pd_{\tau}|\psi_k(B,\tau)\ran\ . \eeq If we evaluate this using our variational approximation in the large $B$ regime (following the ideas from earlier in this section), then we find the total Berry phase as \beq \gamma_k(\theta_0)= -k\theta_0 ,~~~k=\pm \frac{1}{2}. \eeq We note that this argument can also be applied to the symmetry protection for the exchange process.
 The result \eqref{eq:4.12} is protected by the spin-rotation symmetry U(1)$_\mathrm{s}$ when there is no Zeeman field.

-Again let us summarize the conditions required to have the quantized value of the Berry phase: \begin{enumerate} \item The Berry phase is robust to small deformations of the arc as long as the flat-band condition is maintained. \item The two straight segments must be precisely related by a $2\tau_0$ rotation in the $B_x-B_y$ plane. \item The system must have U(1)$_\mathrm{s}$ symmetry when there is no Zeeman field, and the $\tilde{\mathcal{T}}=U_{s,\pi} \mathcal{T}$ symmetry in its presence to protect the ground state degeneracy. \end{enumerate}
+Again let us summarize the conditions required to have the quantized value of the Berry phase: \begin{enumerate} \item The Berry phase is robust to small deformations of the arc as long as the flat-band condition is maintained. \item In regions outside $Ba \gg (a/\ell)^{2-K}$ or $Ba \ll (a/\ell)^{2-K}$, The tracks of magnetic field must be precisely related by a $2\theta_0$ rotation in the $B_x-B_y$ plane. \item The system must have U(1)$_\mathrm{s}$ symmetry when there is no Zeeman field, and the $\tilde{\mathcal{T}}=U_{s,\pi} \mathcal{T}$ symmetry in its presence to protect the ground state degeneracy. \end{enumerate}

 Due to the ground state degeneracy it is also possible to choose as the initial state a superposition of $k=\pm 1/2$.
 In the next subsection we discuss such a situation where we choose a different basis for initial states.